 As it is well known, not everything dissolves in everything.
 Think of oil and vinegar.
 Of grease and water.
 Yet there are solvents for degreasing.
 It should be understood that there are several kinds of solvents.

 Petroleum solvents, oxygenated organic compounds (acetone, methyl ethyl ketone, alcohols… as well as glycol ethers… Nitrogen- or sulphur-containing molecules, DMF (dimethylformamide), DMSO (dimethylsulphoxide)… And water which is THE solvent of living organisms, and within which the biochemical reactions that are vital to our metabolism occur.

 How can we find our way through?

-The key to the understanding of solvent classes is the knowledge of the intimate mechanisms of solvation.
+The key to understand solvent classes is the knowledge of the intimate mechanisms of solvation.
 What makes so homogeneous and stable a mixture of solute and solvent possible?
-It is simply the behaviour, the mutual attraction of chemical molecules through intermolecular forces.
-These forces are electromagnetic in nature a bit like the poles of magnets.
+It is simply the behavior, the mutual attraction of chemical molecules through intermolecular forces.
+These forces are electromagnetic in nature, a bit like the poles of magnets.
 They are generated by the electronic cloud which “hums” around the atoms making up the molecules.
 (A molecule is a group of atoms joined together).